 The center ports of the MCLC should then look as shown below:

 Open the properties of the MCLC.
-On the first tab, you can define the loading steps.
+You can define the loading steps in the "Multi-Compartment Loading Controller" panel.
 All the loading arms attached to a single step are allowed to load or unload simultaneously.
 Only when all loading arms in a step report that they are done loading, the loading will continue to the next step.
 In this case you'll only need a single step that allows both loading arms to load at the same time.
 This is already the default, so you don't have to change anything here.

 The only thing that you still have to do, is tell the second loading arm to load the second compartment, as the

 default is to always load the first (only) compartment.
-Double click the second loading arm.
+Click the second loading arm.
 In the

 “Specific compartment”.
 In the settings popup, enter